-CO2 Allowances Sold at \$2.80
+CO2 Allowances Sold at \$2.67

-NEW YORK, NY- The nine Northeastern and Mid-Atlantic states participating in the Regional Greenhouse Gas Initiative (RGGI), the nation's first market-based regulatory program to reduce greenhouse gas pollution, today announced the results of their 19th auction of carbon dioxide (CO2) allowances.
+NEW YORK, NY- The nine Northeastern and Mid-Atlantic states participating in the Regional Greenhouse Gas Initiative (RGGI), the nation's first market-based regulatory program to reduce greenhouse gas pollution, today announced the results of their 21st auction of carbon dioxide (CO2) allowances.
+The auction held Wednesday, September 4, 2013 marks five years since the launch of the RGGI auctions in 2008.